kiboschool/programming1-week-7-exercises/README.md

 ## Required Exercises

-There are three exercises to complete:
+There are two exercises to complete:

 1. **binary-file-info**: Write a program that accepts the name of a binary file from standard input, and prints out the name, size, and type of the file.